huggingface/blog/gptq-integration.md

 The AutoGPTQ library enables users to quantize 🤗 Transformers models using the GPTQ method.
 While parallel community efforts such as [GPTQ-for-LLaMa](https://github.com/qwopqwop200/GPTQ-for-LLaMa), [Exllama](https://github.com/turboderp/exllama) and [llama.cpp](https://github.com/ggerganov/llama.cpp/) implement quantization methods strictly for the Llama architecture, AutoGPTQ gained popularity through its smooth coverage of a wide range of transformer architectures.

-Thus, to make running large models through transformers even more accessible, we decided to provide an API natively in 🤗 Transformers to quantize and run models using AutoGPTQ.
-For now, we only integrated the most common optimization options such as CUDA kernels.
-For more advanced options such as Triton kernels or fused-attention compatibility, check out directly the [AutoGPTQ](https://github.com/PanQiWei/AutoGPTQ) library.
+Since the AutoGPTQ library has a larger coverage of transformers models, we decided to provide an integrated 🤗 Transformers API to make LLM quantization more accessible to everyone.
+At this time we have integrated the most common optimization options, such as CUDA kernels.
+For more advanced options like Triton kernels or fused-attention compatibility, check out the [AutoGPTQ](https://github.com/PanQiWei/AutoGPTQ) library.

 ## Native support of GPTQ models in 🤗 Transformers